A Quick Essential Guide to Data Governance

 Data Governance is a process designed to develop and manage the way data is used and controlled in enterprise systems.
 It is based on internal standards and policies created by a wide range of employees.

-The core principles of Data Governance
+Core principles of Data Governance

 Data governance policies include a full part to the technical tools used to manage data flows.
 This means using common softwares and development stacks.
 Imagine for a moment that you work in the marketing department of your company, and you have to collaborate with another department that uses a total different software than yours to analyse the latest customer trends.
 It would be a total mess isn’t it?